Success can mask co-founder problems.

 “Whenever you’re passionate about something, you really bring forward some awesome ideas.
 But you can also be a really big dick and alienate people by making it seem like your ideas are the only ones that matter, especially during our co-founder meetings.”

-Stimulating a founder’s awareness regarding their personality problems, especially for the Adult Baby, can be enough to get their attention to want to change how they show up.
+Stimulating a founder’s awareness regarding their personality problems can be enough to get their attention to change.
 Speak hard truth to them.

 Pro Tip: the Adult Baby secretly yearns for strong boundaries and knowing what is acceptable behavior and what isn’t.
 Hold them accountable, and don’t let them slide.